push42/P42.PauseMenu/README.md

 **License:** Free to use, modify, and redistribute
 **Last Active:** ~2 Years Ago
-**Intended Use:** Custom Pause Menu Replacement for FiveM servers
+**Intended Use:** Custom Pause Menu Replacement for FiveM servers ⭐ If this helped you, consider starring the repo to support future open-source projects.

 ---